aziascreations/C99-Utility-Libraries/readme.md

 ![](docs/images/info.png) Check [platforms.md](platforms.md) for more info on the platform detector.<br>
 ![](docs/images/settings.png) Check [definitions.md](definitions.md) for a complete listing of the configuration definitions.

+### MSVCRT Setup & Support
+Please read [msvcrt/readme.md](msvcrt/readme.md) if you intend on targeting MSVCRT instead of UCRT on Win32 platforms as it requires you to set some things up properly beforehand.

 ### CMake's FetchContent